THE BEST LAS VEGAS PROPERTIES

 entirety.

-Judgment - A decree by a court of law that one
+Judgment - A decree by a court of law that

-payment of the judgment to the creditor.
+collateral for payment of the judgment to the creditor.

 Judgment Lien - A lien on the property of a debtor